 Can Campfire replace HipChat?

 Yes, if you are using Basecamp.
-Seems like all the major CRMs add the team chat functionality within their apps lately.
+Seems like all the major CRMs have added the team chat functionality within their apps already.
 E.g. Bitrix24 and Basecamp are following this trend.
 Launched in 2006 as a team communication tool, Campfire has been merged into Basecamp and currently, the standalone version of Campfire chat isn’t available.
 However, if you have a Basecamp account, you can still use it along with other Basecamp features.

 How Campfire is different from HipChat?